 The condition types available in Advanced Segmentation are slightly different from basic list segmentation, so the uses and combinations vary also.
 The data available in the list you're working with determines which conditions are available to you.

-When you choose your segment conditions, your list might look something like this.
+When you choose your segment conditions, your options might look something like this.

-Segment by subscriber-specific data, including email address, email client, VIP status, language, date added, information changes, member rating, and signup source.
+Segment by subscriber-specific data, including email address, email client, VIP status, language, date added, information changes, contact rating, and signup source.

 - Campaign Activity